ESSS/alfasim-sdk/docs/source/alfacase/case_description.example.rst

 The second step will add a PVT model to the project and configure it as the default PVT for the entire project.

-The :class:`PvtModelsDescription <alfasim_sdk.PvtModelsDescription>` class configures PVT models used in the project.
+The :py:class:`PvtModelsDescription <alfasim_sdk.PvtModelsDescription>` class configures PVT models used in the project.

 Each element in the project can have a PVT model assigned, however it is possible to configure a default model that will be used when an element doesn't have an assigned PVT model.